mautic/developer-documentation-new/docs/rest_api/reports.rst

 .. vale on

-To edit a Reoirt and return a 404 if the Report isn't found:
+To edit a Report and return a 404 if the Report isn't found:

 ``PATCH /reports/ID/edit``